A group of moms on Facebook built an island of good-faith vaccine debate in a sea of misinformation

 Steward felt grateful — and convinced.

 “Within a matter of two hours, my mind had been changed completely,” he said.
-He showed the thread to his wife, who agreed to get the vaccine if he went first.
+He showed the thread to his wife, who agreed to get vaccinated if he went first.
 So Steward scheduled an appointment — and received his first Moderna shot on Aug.
 13.

 In interviews, two moderators of ChangeMyView said they see their forum as an oasis of polite discourse in a digital landscape dominated by shouting matches.
 They also said it’s a constant struggle, on the part of more than 20 active moderators and a core of conscientious users, to keep it that way.